mlizchap/express-setup/README.md

     })
     ```

+ *at this point when you run node index.js the server should run and you should see the log in the console*

 ### Set up the controller
 - the functions that will run when a certain route is reached
+- in `controllers/<controllerName>.js`
     ```javascript
     module.exports = {
         greeting(req, res) {